Jong-hun-Park/trviz/README.md

 ### Output
 1. Motif map, a set of motifs detected in the samples and their labels and frequencies
-2. Aligned labeled motifs
+2. Aligned and labeled motifs
-3. Plot
+3. Plot showing the motif composition of the input sequences
+4. Plot mapping color to the motif sequences

 ## Code samples and examples